We Accept All Requisitions from Any Clinic

 - Screening Mammograms: if your doctor requests a routine test, this is usually referred to as a Screening Mammogram.
 These are for women who are not experiencing any problems or symptoms with their breasts.
 To see if you can self-refer yourself for a Screening Mammogram, click here.

-- Diagnostic Mammograms: if you or your doctor detects a lump or any other symptom of breast cancer, your doctor will request a Diagnostic Mammogram which provide more detailed images.
+- Diagnostic Mammograms: if you or your doctor detects a lump or any other symptom of breast cancer, your doctor will request a Diagnostic Mammogram which may include additional, more detailed images and/or breast ultrasound.

 We are accredited by CAR, the Canadian Association of Radiologists, and proud to be affiliated with Alberta Health Services’ Breast Cancer Screening Program (ABCSP).